 While SEO continues to evolve, one thing remains the same, Keyword Research, here how to do it right:

 If we think of the web as a vast city, then links are the streets that connect each page.
-Building links not only helps generate referrals traffic, but also help build credibility and authority for your website.
+Building links not only help generate referrals traffic but also helps build credibility and authority for your website.
 Here are a few key tips to get started:

 Inbound and Outbound Digital Marketing Strategies